NURTURING PERSONAL EXCELLENCE

 Group Class

-Junior Performance Group
+Junior Performance Groups

-Senior Performance Group
+Senior Performance Groups

-Theory
+Music Theory

 Community Performances

-Ottawa Suzuki Strings has a vibrant presence in the community.
-Students have the opportunity to perform in groups at various venues in the community including the National Arts Centre, Ottawa International Children’s Festival, Kiwanis Music Festival, Music & Beyond, Libraries, Embassies and Seniors’ Residences.
+Ottawa Suzuki Strings has a vibrant presence in the community presenting performances at various venues including the National Arts Centre, Ottawa International Children’s Festival, Kiwanis Music Festival, Music & Beyond, Libraries, Embassies and Seniors’ Residences.
+Students perform with piano in two OSS private studio recitals in winter and spring.
+Preparing for these special events motivate the students to practice, while dressing in their concert attire develops their self-confidence and pride.

 Donate